Clemapfel/jluna/docs/manual.md

 The result of the boxing routine lambda is assigned to the field of the specified name of the resulting Julia type.

 The third argument is the **unboxing routine**.
 This lambda has the signature `(T&, Value_t) -> void` which in this case becomes `(RGBA&, float) -> void`.
-The unboxing routine is called during unboxing, its first argument is the resulting instance and the second argument is the value of the field of the corresponding name:
+The unboxing routine is called during unboxing, its first argument is the resulting cpp-side instance, the second argument is the value of the field of the corresponding name:

 ```cpp
 auto instance = RGBA();